tensorflow/community/rfcs/20190116-embedding-partitioned-variable.md

 ### Embedding in Mirrored Architecture: Sharding or Mirroring?

 In the `MirroredStrategy` or `CollectiveAllReduceStrategy`, there are several ways of handling embeddings.
-However due to the fact that `dynamic_partition` and `dynamic_stitch` required by embedding lookups on sharded embeddings only have CPU kernels, we can not shard embeddings across GPUs.

 We'll discuss how embeddings will be handled in single host and multi-host cases.

 ##### Single host